XDagger/xdagj/README.md

 ## Develop

-XDAGJ already has the basic functions as a pool.
+XDAGJ has the basic functions as a pool.
 Follow-up works will improve the stability of the system and add new functions.
-The aim is to prepar for xdag to enter the meta universe.
-It is important to adopt excellent blockchain technology for XDAGJ.
+The aim is to prepar for XDAG to enter the meta universe.
+It is important to adopt excellent blockchain technology.

 ### XDAG Mars Project